Vettejeep/Financial_Stuff/README.md

 ## Primarily against the S&P 500 and Gold - dozens of comparisons.
 ### Ratio charts give long term perspective on which assets are outperforming the base asset class.
 ![Gold_vs_SP500 RSI](img/gld_vs_spy.png)
 #### Note how Gold outperformed the S&P 500 from about 2001 to 2011, then the S&P 500 had been better until recently.
 We can observe that Gold has moved significantly higher in 2020 relative to the S&P 500.
+RSI has been recently added to the charts, as well as 1 year plots.

 ### See the disclaimers in the "xlsx" file - very important - nothing here is investment advice.
 ### Click on the "xlsx" file, it won't preview in Github, but to the right there will be a download button.